 Group Counseling

 Group counseling offers you the opportunity to develop peer support by getting to know others involved in long-term recovery.
-In group therapy, you can learn and grow with your peers as you begin applying recovery strategies to your life.3
+In group therapy, you can learn and grow with your peers as you begin applying recovery strategies to your life.

-Family Counseling
+Family Therapy

-Family counseling also offers you the opportunity to express your thoughts and feelings around your addiction to those close to you and share with them your motivation for change.4
+Family counseling also offers you the opportunity to express your thoughts and feelings about addiction to loved ones in a safe environment and share your motivation for change.4

 12-Step Meetings